 Google’s mission is to provide the best content to its users.

 The last thing I would like to talk about is Yoast’s Readability section.

-The readability feature shows you how easily your content can be consumed by your audience.
+The readability feature shows you how easily your audience can consume your content.

 This section grades the:

 - Transition words